Space Only Stand Regulations & Information

 • Liaise onsite with Event Operations team.

-Make sure your contractor checks the location and orientation of your stand in relation to an up-to-date floorplan, and that they build within the given parameters.
+Make sure your contractor checks the location and orientation of your stand in relation to an up to date floorplan, and that they build within the given parameters.
 The thickness of walls must be calculated inside the outer dimensions of the stand.
 The Organisers will not be liable for any costs incurred to rectify mistakes or make adjustments onsite.
 Below are some considerations when planning your stand.

 • How many walls will be required?
 An exhibitor’s Contract to Exhibit will indicate ‘one’, ‘two’, ‘three’ or ‘four’ open sides.
 Three open sides indicate the need for one back wall, two open sides indicates the need for two walls etc.